ronalde/han-rooster-naar-ics/README.md

 their data theirs and not 'share' personal information with all kinds of privacy mangling companies.

-**NOTE**: *Former HAN-student [Stephan Heijl](http://stephanheijl.com/) has done [something comparable in python](https://github.com/StephanHeijl/RoosterLoader) a few years back and even offers a live website for end users to select their group.*
+**NOTE**: *Former HAN-student [Stephan Heijl](http://stephanheijl.com/) has done [something comparable in python](https://github.com/StephanHeijl/RoosterLoader) a few years back and even offers a live website for end users to select their group and publish ics files.*

 ## System requirments